fishCoder/Seele/README.md

 ```
 BugFix.loadPatch(file)
 ```
-##### 3. So far,Seele is not support the hot fix. after calling BugFix.loadPatch(),BugFix Sometime put a patch successfully unitl App restarted
+##### 3. So far,Seele is not support the hot fix. after calling BugFix.loadPatch(),Sometime put a patch successfully unitl App restarted

 ###Generate a patch